Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-publish.md

 ![](/resources/docs/proget-permissions-remove.png){height="" width="50%"}

-Then create an API key as explained in [Step 2](#step-2), but this time make sure the "View/Download" box is checked, and then select "Save".
+Then create an API key as explained in ["Create an API Key](#api-key), but this time make sure the "View/Download" box is checked, and then select "Save".

-Now, add the `internal-cran` feed to your R environment as we did in [Step 5](#step-5) but this time take the API key you just created in addition to the the `internal-cran` feed URL and enter:
+Now, add the `internal-cran` feed to your R environment as we did in ["Add the Feed to Local R Environments"](#add-feed) but this time take the API key you just created in addition to the the `internal-cran` feed URL and enter:

 ```r
 install.packages("«package-name»", repos="http://api:«api-key»@«feed-url»")